iramirezc-learning/book-test-driven-js-development/README.md

 ### Run xUnit specs

 > Only for chapters 1 and 2.
-Ignore the use of the `mocha` command
+Ignores the usage of `mocha` command

 ```sh
 npm run test:spec